Types of Index MAs Moving Averages - SMA, EMA, LWMA & SMMA

 Linear Weighted Moving Average - LWMA Indicator

-Stock Index LWMA indicator moving averages applies more weight to the most recent price data and the latest data is of more value than earlier price data.
-Linear Weighted Index moving average is calculated by multiplying each of the closing price within the series, by a certain weight coefficient.
+Stock Index LWMA indicator MAs applies more weight to the most recent price data and the latest data is of more value than earlier price data.
+Linear Weighted Index MA is calculated by multiplying each of the closing price within the series, by a certain weight coefficient.

-Stock Index SMMA Indicator is calculated by applying a smoothing factor of N, smoothing factor is composed of N smoothing for N price periods.
+Stock Index SMMA Indicator is found by using a smoothing number of N, and the smoothing number is based on N smoothing for N price bar times.

 SMA, LWMA, EMA - Types of Index MAs - SMA, EMA & LWMA